• Skip to primary navigation

 I like to keep scrub my potatoes and keep the skins on for mashed potatoes.
 I like the rustic look it gives the dish, and I really don't like peeling potatoes!
 Potato skins have a lot of nutritional value, so it's a win-win.

-This recipe makes about 6 or 8 servings, depending on how hungry you are, so we always have leftovers.
-The shepherd’s pie tastes even better the next day, so that’s a good thing!
-I like to freeze some of it, so I have it ready to go on those days that I don’t feel like cooking
+This recipe makes a lot of pie, so be prepared for leftovers.
+It tastes even better the next day, so that's a good thing!
+I like to freeze some of it, so I have it ready to go on those days when I'm super busy.

 Ingredients